-In September, all pH measurements were typical for the season and within permit limits.
+In the 2nd quarter of FY02, all pH measurements were typical for the season and within permit limits.

 pH is a measure of the acidity or basicity of the effluent.
 Small fluctuations in pH do not have an adverse effect on marine environments.
 Because of the pure oxygen used in the activated sludge reactors, the effluent pH tends to be at the lower pH range.